Default thubnail

 What should you know before you start?

 Before you dive into researching a company, take a quick step back.
-The goal io find useful info that helps you make smart, targeted outreach.
+The goal is to find useful info that helps you make smart, targeted outreach.
 To do this well, you first need to clarify a few things:

 Let’s break down what they are.